Daniel Root is originally from Binghamton, New York.

 By 1991, Daniel had eliminated the camera from the process, creating abstract images directly on sheets of color film, in the tradition of the photogram.
 Further work explored the abstract image on a surface of glass, reminiscent of the transparency found in a photographic negative.
 Recently these images have been applied to copper, where the focus and depth in the forms are achieved by layers of paint and beeswax.

-Within the last few years, Daniel has had a revisited photography with the work exploring shadows, non-traditional printing surfaces and composites.
+Within the last few years, Daniel has had a revisited photography with the work exploring shadows, non-traditional printing surfaces, layering, and composites.